elijah-dot/Angular-project-Github/README.md

-# Delani studios
+# LIONGIT

 ### By Elijah Mwangi Wangu.

-## it is a website that gives people the oppotunity to do programming together in a group.
+## it is a website allows you to search for you github account and repositories.

 ## Table of content.